GetStream/django_twitter/README.md

-#Stream twitter example site
+#Stream Twitter clone

-This is a simple scalable twitter type app using [Stream](http://getstream.io)'s API.
+This is a simple twitter clone app built with Stream and Django [Stream](http://getstream.io)'s API.
 Please check [this tutorial](http://getstream.io/docs/#tutorials) on how to create this site.
 For more information on the API, please visit: